FernandaRibeiroSilva/yandex_first_project/README.md

-# This project was developed during the Yandex.Practikum course: As a result, a landing page was created "How to learn".
+# This project was developed as part of the Yandex.Practikum project.
+As a result, the landing page "How to learn" was created.

-### In order to complete this work, was used the basic knowledge of HTML and CSS.
+### In order to complete this work, the basic knowledge of HTML and CSS were used.

 ### Technologies:
 * Flexbox